 Today, I will be happier than a bird with a French fry.

 Which begs the question: Can we choose to be happy?

 Based on my experience, I think happiness is a choice.

-Here are 12 intuitive things my husband, Gary, and I did to choose happiness over the blues and sadness and anxiety that cropped up during the cancer years:
+Here are 12 intuitive things my husband, Gary, and I did to choose happiness over the blues and anxiety that cropped up during the cancer years: